private-octopus/c4/doc/c4-design.md

 and switch back to the delay responsive mode.

-In our initial deployments, we detect competition when delay based congestion notifications leads to CWND reduction for more than 3 consecutive RTT.
+In our initial deployments, we detect competition when delay based congestion notifications leads to CWND and rate reduction for more than 3 consecutive RTT.
 The assumption is that if the competition reacted to delays variations, it would have reacted to the delay increases before 3 RTT.
-However, that simple test causes many "false positive" detections.
+However, that simple test caused many "false positive" detections.

-We complement the "more than 3 decrease" test by a comparison of the CWND after these reductions to the maximum CWND observed since the previous initial phase, which is a direct indicator of the presence of competition.
+We have refined this test to start the pig war if we have observed 4 consecutive delay-based rate reductions and the nominal CWND is less than half the max nominal CWND observed since the last "initial" phase, or if we have observed at least 5 reductions and the nominal CWND is less than 4/5th of the max nominal CWND.

 We validated this test by comparing the ratio `CWND/MAX_CWND` for "valid" decisions, when we are simulating a competition scenario, and "spurious" decisions, when the "more than 3 consecutive reductions" test fires but we are